odtp-org/odtp-manuals/docs/odtp_installation.md

 # ODTP Installation

-## How to install and configure it?
+## How to install and configure ODTP?

 You can install odtp by using [poetry](https://python-poetry.org/) and running: